open/close all folders

 The last surviving member of the Mong, a very ancient race.
 He resembles a hieroglyphic carving come to life, and his ship is a bizarre tangle of pipes that apparently functions via an unknown form of planetary magnetism.

 - Arrogant Kung-Fu Guy: He constantly hurls verbal abuse at his opponents and likes to reiterate his superiority by playing his flute to make them enter a dream-state and probably crash.

 - Beneath the Mask: He shows himself extremely proud to be the last surviving member of one of the oldest races in the universe.
 The art book establishes that this is mostly a front and he's actually bitter about being so alone.

 - Last of His Kind: Ceres is the last surviving member of the Mong people, a very ancient race.

-- Musical Assassin: He used a magical flute to cause Molly to fall asleep and nearly crash the ship.
+- Musical Assassin: He uses a magical flute to cause Molly to fall asleep and nearly crash the ship.
+It turns out that all of his powers rely upon the harmonic music, however, as the discordant sound of Molly's rock-and-roll CD actually causes him to freak out and lose control of his star-racer.

 Voiced by: Yuri Shiratori (Japanese), Johanna Menuteau (French)A cat-like, 12-year old hacker prodigy.
 She controls her ship via a dynamic footpad, which resembles a Dance Dance Revolution platform.
 She sees the Great Race as nothing more than a game.